pyOpenSci/software-peer-review/appendices/scope.md

 organization would allow transfer of ownership of package maintenance rather than several forks existing.

-Of your package is a divergent fork of a maintained repository we will encourage you to work with the original maintainers to merge efforts.
+If your package is a divergent fork of a maintained repository we will encourage you to work with the original maintainers to merge efforts.

 However, if there is a case where a forked repository is warranted, please